therealbstern/apcupsd/doc/manual/manual.rst

 --enable-snmp  Turns on generation of the
     SNMP driver.
 This driver accesses the UPS over the network using SNMP.
 This is compatible only with UPSes equipped with an SNMP or Web/SNMP management card.
+By default this is enabled.
+--enable-net-snmp  Turns on generation of the
+    obsolete NET-SNMP driver.
+This driver was the precursor to the current snmp driver and is now obsolete.
+It is available as a fallback if the new driver cannot be used for some reason.
 By default this is disabled.
 --enable-pcnet  Turns on generation of the
     PCNET (PowerChute Network Shutdown) driver.
 This driver accesses the UPS over the network using APC's custom protocol.
 This driver